jdemeuse1204/Jot/README.md

 -Token:
   * timeOut - this is the time out of the token in minutes
   * anonymousAlgorithmInHeader - in the header of a JWT the typ claim exposes the hash method.
 If you do not wish to share the hash method, you may make the typ header say "Anonymous."
-The has method comes from the JwtTokenProvider on the server, the typ header is not used.
+The has method comes from the Jot on the server, the typ header is not used.
 It is set for conventions sake.

 -Encryption
   * type - This is the hash type that will be used for the signature.
 Options are HS256, HS384, and HS512.
-  * useGhostClaims - tells your provider whether or not to use **Ghost Claims**
+  * useGhostClaims - tells your **Jot** whether or not to use **Ghost Claims**
   * secret - secret/key to hash the signature of a token

 1. App.config